Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 Visitors can expect a terror train ride (not suitable for younger children), a spooky treasure hunt, and more freaky fun throughout the park.
 Facilities at the park include parking, toilets, and a café/picnic area.

-The Nightmare Realm, RDS, Dublin
+The Nightmare Realm, Dublin

 Clissmann Horse Caravans & Glamping, Wicklow